 I still remember being photographed by my mom as a kid vividly.
 In those days photographing children in a documentary style wasn’t very common.
-So she was doing what everyone else did and as a result her kids photography style was far from natural or anywhere near documentary style.
+So she was doing what everyone else did and as a result, her kids’ photography style was far from natural or anywhere near documentary style.

-She would have me and my sister posing in front of buildings, in the middle of bridges, next to a tree or in a field of flowers.
+She would have me and my sister posing in front of buildings, in the middle of bridges, next to a tree, or in a field of flowers.
 If we wanted to make her really happy we would ‘naturally’ reach out to the flowers and smell them.

 Let’s just say I was not a big fan of this approach as a kid.
 And now as a photographer no fan either!

-I don’t know what came first but from a young age, I’ve been leaning towards real moments.
+I don’t know what came first but from a young age, I’ve been leaning toward real moments.
 Was it the result of my mom’s posing directions or is it my nature?
 I guess it’s a combination of both.

-If your kid is like me and doesn’t like to pose but you’d love to capture their unscripted life, their character and the true moments of your life together keep reading!
+If your kid is like me and doesn’t like to pose but you’d love to capture their unscripted life, character and the true moments of your life together keep reading!

 The defining element in kids photography in a documentary style is your mindset as the one who is photographing children.
 Sure a nice camera helps but it’s you that makes it fun for them or not.